OXID-eSales/developer_documentation/development/modules_components_themes/project/product_search_service.rst

 Events
 ------

-The shop dispatches two events around every product search **when the custom search path is active**, allowing modules to inspect or modify the search without touching the controller.
+The shop dispatches two events for every product search **when the custom search path is active**, allowing modules to inspect or modify the search without touching the controller.
 These events are not dispatched when the built-in SQL search is used.